Constitutional Provisions

 Police Use of Force

-Use of force by the Peruvian Police is regulated under Legislative Decree 1186 of 2015.
+Use of force by the Peruvian Police is primarily regulated under Legislative Decree 1186 of 2015.
 Article 4 submits all use of force to the principles of legality, necessity, and proportionality.
 Article 8 governs the circumstances and rules of conduct on the use of force.
 Paragraph 1 states that a member of the National Police must identify himself as a police officer

 and give a clear warning of their intention to use force, with sufficient time for it to be taken into account, unless that warning puts it in danger or creates a serious risk of death or serious injury to other people, or when the warning is obviously inadequate given the circumstances of the case.